Want to own a modular home? Find out the top things you should keep in mind when buying one!

-The median home price is $200,700, so if you have to pony up 20% as a down payment, that’s about $40,000 in cash you need to pay up front.
+The median home price in the U.S. is around $245,000 as of this writing (via Zillow), so if you have to pony up 20% as a down payment, that’s about $40,000 in cash you need up front.

-The pros of modular homes
+Pros and cons of modular homes

-- Portability: While modular buildings are generally built to be permanent structures, some designs can be disassembled, so you can pick up and leave anytime you desire.
+- Portability: While modular buildings are generally built to be permanent structures, some designs can be disassembled so you can pick up and leave anytime you desire.

 Whenever you’re talking about houses and real estate, this is your number one concern.